mgechev/angular-performance-checklist/readme.md

 The first time the user opens the application using the url: https://example.com/ they will be redirected to `/dashboard` which will trigger the lazy-route with path `dashboard`.
 In order Angular to render the bootstrap component of the module, it will has to download the file `dashboard.module` and all of its dependencies.
 Later, the file needs to be parsed by the JavaScript VM and evaluated.

 Triggering extra HTTP requests and performing unnecessary computations during the initial page load is a bad practice since it slows down the initial page rendering.
-Always declare the default page route as non-lazy.
+Consider declaring the default page route as non-lazy.

 ### Caching